MaskRay/maskray.me/source/_posts/2023-05-08-assemblers.md

 Both the `MCAsmParser` and  `MCTargetAsmParser` objects can call `MCStreamer` API to emit assembly code or machine code.

 For an instruction parsed by the `MCTargetAsmParser`, if the streamer is an `MCAsmStreamer`, the `MCInst` will be pretty-printed by a target-specific `MCInstPrinter`.
-If the streamer is an `MCELFStreamer` (other object file formats are similar), `MCELFStreamer::emitInstToData` will use `${Target}MCCodeEmitter` from LLVM${Target}Desc to encode the `MCInst`, emit its byte sequence, and records needed relocations.
+If the streamer is an `MCELFStreamer` (other object file formats are similar), `MCELFStreamer::emitInstToData` will use `${Target}MCCodeEmitter` from LLVM${Target}Desc to encode the `MCInst`, emit its byte sequence, and records needed relocations (`MCAssembler` and `ELFObjectWriter`).
 An `ELFObjectWriter` object is used to write the relocatable object file.

 `MCAssembler` manages `MCAsmBackend`, `MCCodeEmitter`, and `MCObjectWriter`.
 Both `MCAsmStreamer` and `MCObjectStreamer` construct a `MCAssembler` instance.

 * `MCObjectStreamer` requires all three instances to be available, so targets that implement machine code emission must implement `MCAsmBackend`.
 * `MCAsmStreamer` allows all three to be nullptr.
 However, most targets implement `MCAsmBackend` and `MCObjectWriter` will be available as well.
 The instance holds some object file format specific states, even if we don't write an object file.
+The experimental ARC target does not implement `MCAsmBackend` or `MCObjectWriter`.

+The SPIR-V target implements `SPIRVObjectWriter::writeObject` to write a SPIR-V module, comprising a header (including magic, version, generator, etc; see "Physical Layout of a SPIR-V Module and Instruction") followed by a linear sequence of instructions.
+These instructions reside in a single section (LLVMMC's text section) and are encoded by `SPIRVMCCodeEmitter`.
+The SPIR-V target also provides a minimal MCAsmBackend implementation.

 ## Notes on LLVM integrated assembler